 BSW Seniors are in field work two days (16 hours) a week during both semesters of the academic year.
 Students are expected to participate in direct practice with individuals and/or small groups and to understand the familial, community, organizational, and societal context of human behavior.
 Assignments in the senior year will combine practice with at least two levels of systems including individuals, families, groups (including task-oriented groups), and community organizations.

-We offer a traditional BSW program, and we offer our BSW WOW!
-(Where Online Works!) program in which seniors do their field placement at an accelerated pace in one semester rather than two.
+We offer a traditional BSW program in a part-time or full-time format.
+Additionally, we offer a fully online program BSW WOW!
+(Where Online Works!).
 For more information on starting one of our programs, please take a look at these descriptions.

 BSW Senior Year Field Work Syllabus- SW4998